FabioGrosso/project-sudoku-test/README.md

 ```

 ## Formalities.
-This is an individual project.
-You must work on the solution by yourself.
+This is a group project with up to 3 students per group.
+You must develop your solution within your group.
 In case of plagiarism, all students involved will fail the project.

 Your solution has to correctly encode all solutions for every instance.
 Our test instances usually have several solutions.
 Your code will be autograded for technical correctness.
 However, the correctness of your implementation -- not the autograder's judgments -- will be the final judge of your score.
 If necessary, we will review and grade assignments individually to ensure that you receive due credit for your work.